 The goal of any adjuster will be to try and discredit the severity of the injuries caused by their insured client to minimize the money they owe you for the accident.
 That is an insurance adjuster’s job when it comes to car accident lawsuits.
 In cases like this, you have a burden of proof for the severity of your injuries.

 One of the most common prerequisites an insurance adjuster will set to take a back injury seriously is whether back injections were part of your treatment.
-Given that epidural steroid injections are a very serious medical treatment, they are treated as a sign for most adjusters to take your injuries seriously.
+Given that epidural steroid injections are a very serious medical treatment, they are treated as a sign for most adjusters to take your auto accident injuries seriously.